• Disease Overview

 Signs & Symptoms

-The initial symptoms associated with Gerstmann-Sträussler-Scheinker disease are progressive loss of coordination and mild difficulty with speech (dysarthria).
-Loss of coordination may present as unsteadiness, difficulty walking, and clumsiness.
-Affected may have problems coordinating voluntary movements (ataxia).
-Speech problems may present as slurred speech and progress to severe dysarthria in which people have difficulty speaking and other people have difficulties understanding what they are trying to say.
-There may be problems with swallowing (dysphagia) due to lack of coordination of the muscles needed for swallowing.
+• Speech problems may present as slurred speech and progress to severe dysarthria in which people have difficulty speaking and other people have difficulty understanding what they are trying to say.

-Additional symptoms that sometimes occur include seizures, paralysis (palsy) of certain cranial nerves, and movements disorders like jerky, muscle spasms (myoclonus) or slow, writhing, involuntary movements (athetosis).
+• Movement disorders like jerky, muscle spasms (myoclonus) or slow, writhing, involuntary movements (athetosis)

-Eventually, affected individual develop problems with cognition, which is thinking, remembering, reasoning, imagining and processing thoughts.
+Eventually, affected individuals develop problems with cognition, which is thinking, remembering, reasoning, imagining and processing thoughts.
 Concentration and focus are particularly affected, and some individuals exhibit slowness of thought processing (bradyphrenia).
-As the disease progresses, other symptoms become apparent including dementia, in which there are worsening problems with thought, cognition, memory, language, and behavior.
+As the disease progresses, other symptoms become apparent including dementia, in which there are worsening problems with thought, cognition, memory, language and behavior.
 Initially, the signs may be subtle and include unintended weight loss, forgetfulness, inattentiveness, problems concentrating, or speech problems.
 Episodes of confusion or hallucinations can eventually occur.

 • < Previous section